Petar-Dinev/JavaScript/README.md

 # JavaScript

-Here are my tasks from each learning course from the JavaScript track.
+Here are my tasks from all JavaScript courses in SoftUni university.